COVID-19 Testing Information | Sioux City

-UnityPoint Health is encouraging people to get tested at the onset of COVID-19 symptoms.
-Testing earlier means more treatment options may be available for you.
-Monoclonal antibody treatment is effective in keeping COVID-19 positive patients out of the hospital, but it needs to be administered early on in the disease.
-If you have symptoms of COVID-19 or have been exposed to someone experiencing symptoms, call (800) 424-3258, practice social distancing and follow the CDC's recommendations for self isolation.
+It's best to get tested at the onset of COVID-19 symptoms.
+Testing earlier means more treatment options may be available.
+If you have symptoms of COVID-19 or have been exposed to someone who received a positive COVID-19 test, please call (800) 424-3258, practice social distancing, follow the CDC's guidelines and see steps for testing below.

 It's important to know what testing requirements are in place before taking a trip.
 For more on safe travel, check out the CDC travel guide.
 Some important questions to ask yourself include: